goooooouwa/blog2kindle/README.md

-# Read your favourite blog on your Kindle
+# Read your favourite blogs on your Kindle

 rss2kindle is a little Python script that can turn RSS feeds of your favourite websites (e.g. blogs, news articles) into ebooks which can be read on ebook readers, such as Kindle, Apple Books.